-The general public and the Friends of the Eau Claire Lakes Area (FOECLA) take an active role in managing the lakes, and their mission is "to protect, preserve and improve the environmental and aesthetic qualities of the Eau Claire Lakes Area watershed, including the lakes, rivers, shorelands, wetlands, forests and attendant wildlife resources."
+The general public, Town of Barnes, and the Friends of the Eau Claire Lakes Area (FOECLA) take an active role in managing these lakes.
+The mission of FOECLA is "to protect, preserve and improve the environmental and aesthetic qualities of the Eau Claire Lakes Area watershed, including the lakes, rivers, shorelands, wetlands, forests and attendant wildlife resources."
 Therefore, the primary goal of this plan is to protect Sand Bar and Tomahawk's ecosystems and native plant communities for the benefit of all lake users through management efforts to control EWM.